-- Describes the principles and mechanisms for the identification, registration, and classification of state land, including regulations on its allocation, management and re-classification.
-Determining which are state lands is necessary for the allocation of SLCs and ELCs. - Problems in implementation: - → Many government agencies are involved in the various steps for identifying, mapping, and demarcating land.
+Describes the principles and mechanisms for the identification of, registration, and classification of state land, including regulations on its allocation, management and re-classification.
+The determination of which are state public lands and which are not is necessary for the allocation of SLCs and ELCs.

+- Problems in implementation: - > There are many government agencies involved in the various steps for identifying, mapping, and demarcating land.
 Hence, progress, especially in demarcating land, has been slow.
 Unless lands are properly demarcated, the process of determining which lands could be awarded as concessions will take longer.
 Civil society groups believe that once land has been completely demarcated, disputes concerning concessions will be significantly reduced.